Papyrus-doc-ai/papyrus-obsidian/README.md

 `Papyrus: Create actionable tasks from document`

-This command analysis the provided document and creates a list of actionables.
+This command analyses the provided document and creates a list of actionables.
 Each listed actionable is presented with the following properties:
 - Reasoning - the reasoning behind the proposition of the task
 - Category - the cotegory of the presented actionable
 - Subtasks - Specifications of the presented actionable